SahibParmar/Website-content-analyzer-using-NLP-/Readme.txt

-Firstly used BeautifulSoup for web scrapping. that srapped content was fed to the spacy NLP object.
+Firstly used BeautifulSoup for web scrapping.
+It scrapped content was fed to the spacy NLP object.
 Classified all the words into persons, objects and verbs.
 Counted frequency of all the words that are classified in the above discussed classes.
 Sorted based on their frequency.